To add a dividend manually:

 After recording this transaction, you will see it recorded within your Holdings view.

-When using the 'Add dividends automatically' feature, you will see the option to include Notional distributions for accumulation funds within the displayed results.
+When using the 'Check for dividends' feature, you will see the option to include Notional distributions for accumulation funds within the displayed results.

 PIDs are recorded separately for tax purposes.